 Red Light Cameras

-Oppose: Legislation that would repeal local governmental authority to enable the use of red light cameras.
+Support: Support local municipalities ability to regulate the use of red light cameras.

 Support: Legislation that preserves local control of transportation planning, provides equitable transportation funding among municipalities and counties, and provides opportunities for additional revenue options for municipal transportation infrastructure projects.

 Support: Funding for the extension of The Legacy Trail through public/private partnerships and/or Florida Department of Transportation and the Shared-Use Nonmotorized Trail Network.

 Support: Transportation funding allocated directly to affected municipalities for storm mitigation (e.g. evacuation routes, debris removal, and damages caused by storm debris affecting ingress/egress of state roads) in coordination and collaboration with the comprehensive planning goals of the Southwest Florida Regional Planning Council.

 Support: Legislation which allows local counties and municipalities to establish zoning criteria for medical marijuana treatment centers (dispensaries), specifically as it relates to separation requirements from other dispensing centers, proximity to neighborhoods, schools , childcare facilities and hospitals, parking requirements, hours of operation, setback requirements, etc.